leonstel/leonstel.github.io/drafts/gmap3.md

         // put new value so a that a new observable stream starts
-        // this will go into the pipe function I have described above this.changedObs.next({
+        // this will go into the pipe function I have described above
+        // because it get retriggerd with these new composed object this.changedObs.next({
             current: this.state,
             prev: prevState